🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 1.It is a synchronous event.It is an asynchronous event.

-2.This interrupt is requested by executing instruction.This interrupt is requested by an external device on a pin.
+2.This interrupt is requested by executing an instruction.This interrupt is requested by an external device on a pin.

-3.PC in incremented.PC is not incremented.
+3.PC is incremented.PC is not incremented.

 4.The microprocessor does not execute any interrupt acknowledge cycle to acknowledge this interrupt.
-The microprocessor executes a normal instruction cycle.The microprocessor executes either interrupt acknowledge cycle bus or idle machine cycle to acknowledge this interrupt.
+The microprocessor executes a normal instruction cycle.The microprocessor executes either an interrupt acknowledge cycle bus or an idle machine cycle to acknowledge this interrupt.

 5.It cannot be ignored or masked.It can be masked except for TRAP.